|

 ->

-The photo on the right shows the phantoms inside the prismatic crystal form that have turned to a dark black color (as compared to the brown shown above).
+The photo on the below (left) shows the phantoms inside show the prismatic crystal form that have turned to a dark black color (as compared to the brown shown below).
 The arrows point to the edges of the phantoms.
 The specimen is from Little Falls, NY (TM), JoLynne Assoc., 5.1 cm wide.
 Photo by Jeff Scovil, 1999 - donated 2009.

-In the photo to the left the inner "black phantom" of the prismatic quartz phase is now exposed (not a phantom any more) and shows strong parallel growth habit on the surface.
-The dark prism also acts as a rod for making a scepter where the Herkimer has grown on the top of the prismatic crystal.
+Scepters are not common in the district but they have been found at TM (where the one in the left comes from), from HBQ, TCR and CG.
+The Herkimer diamonds are clearly growing over the top of a longer "black phantom" prismatic quartz.
+This earlier prismatic phase often shows strong parallel growth habit on the surface.
 You can see more of these scepter photos on the Scovil page.
 The specimen is from Little Falls, NY (TM), JoLynne Assoc., 7.3 cm tall.
 Photo by Jeff Scovil, 1999 - donated 2009.

 <- Dark prismatic quartz crystal, with parallel growth, that grew BEFORE the Herkimer diamond